User Deletion and Suppression

 Segment recommends keeping your data for at least 30 days to enable replays of your data.

-To change your data retention settings, navigate to Privacy > Settings > Data Retention in Segment.
+To change your data retention settings, open Segment and navigate to Privacy > Settings > Data Retention.

 Workspace Default Archive Retention Period